adobe/reactor-developer-docs/api/guides/secrets.md

 - `ttl` - Integer - Required - The JWT ttl.
 The `exp` claim is computed using this value.
 - `alg` - Text - Required - The algorithm used to sign the JWT.
 Currently, only `RS256` is supported.
 - `custom_claims` - Object - Optional - Key/Value pairs of JWT custom claims.
 - `token_url` - Text - Optional - The token url of the oauth2 integration.
-If this value is not included, the JWT will ve used as `access_token`.
+If this value is not included, the JWT will be used as `access_token`.
 - `private_key_id` - Text - Optional - The private key id.
 This value will be added to the `kid` JWT header.
 - `private_key` - Text - Required - The private key used to sign to JWT.
 - `refresh_offset` - Integer - Optional - The value, in seconds, used to offset the refresh operation.
 If not set, an implicit `1800` (30 minutes) will be used.